andir/npins/README.md

                     `default.nix` and never touch your sources.json
     remove          Removes one pin entry
     show            Lists the current pin entries
-    update          Updates all or the given pin to the latest version upgrade         Upgrade the sources.json and default.nix to the latest format version.
+    update          Updates all or the given pin to the latest version.
+Duplicate or missing pins will be ignored upgrade         Upgrade the sources.json and default.nix to the latest format version.
 This may occasionally break Nix evaluation!
 ```